scipy-conference/scipy-conference/manual/committees/proceedings.rst

   Reviewers should work with the authors (i.e. comment on the pull request, wait for update from author, comment) until the paper is ready for inclusion in the proceedings.
-When the reveiwer(s) deem it ready for inclusion, they can simply add a comment along the lines of "@stefanv The paper is ready to be merged.".
+When the reviewer(s) deem it ready for inclusion, they can simply add a comment along the lines of "@stefanv The paper is ready to be merged.".